reupen/columns_ui-sdk/docs/source/index.rst

 -  `Microsoft Visual Studio 2022`_
 -  `foobar2000 SDK`_

-To install, extract the columns_ui-sdk.7z archive alongside the foobar2000 subdirectory of your foobar2000 SDK.
+To install, `download the SDK`_ and extract the archive alongside the foobar2000 subdirectory of your foobar2000 SDK.

 Usage
 -----